Weird-Ghosts/babyghosts/content/index.md

     ### get in touch

     Curious about our funding and education programs?
 Interested in supporting?
-You can reach our co-executive directors, Eileen Mary Holowka, PhD, and Jennie Robinson Faber, at [hello@babyghosts.fund](mailto:hello@babyghosts.fund).
+You can reach our co-executive directors, Dr. Eileen Mary Holowka, and Jennie Robinson Faber, at [hello@babyghosts.fund](mailto:hello@babyghosts.fund).

     ::
   ::